Real Estate Market of India in 2017 : A Perspective

 For the Indian real estate sector, the year 2016 has been the year of strategic policy initiatives which has laid the foundation for a strong future of the sector.
-The recent policy initiatives undertaken by the government at regulating the economy are expected to bring transparency into the sector and enhance consumer and investor confidence.
-We will see the Indian real estate sector to be more transparent, credible and attractive in the year 2017 with only organized, reputed and established developers with good track record.
+The recent policy initiatives undertaken by the government at regulating the economy are expected to bring transparency into the realty sector and enhance consumers and investor’s confidence.
+We will see the real estate market of India in 2017 to be more transparent, credible and attractive with only organized, reputed and established developers with good track record.

 The real estate sector in India is the second largest employer after agriculture.
 The growth of this sector is well complemented by the growth of the Indian economy.
 However, the real estate market, till recently, was governed with little transparency.